morganjohanna/morganjohanna/README.md

 - Container (Docker) and ETL pipeline management
 - Working with cloud instances as an admin (EC2 and RDS on AWS)

 I especially enjoyed engineering challenges and would like to move into a new role as soon as possible with a strong engineering component.
 Have a look at my repos to see some of the projects and challenges I've been working on.
-I'm also taking part in the [DataTalksClub Machine Learning Engineering Zoomcamp](https://github.com/DataTalksClub/machine-learning-zoomcamp/tree/master) and doing a few additional projects on the side of various stripes.

-This is a little of what I was up to before I started my courses:
+This is a little of what I was up to before I started my course in an academic and professional context:
 - Descriptive statistics/EDA
 - Complex statistics (cluster analysis, multivariate discriminant analysis, ANOVA) with SPSS
 - Excel/Sheets power user